An international quotation: what agreements to include

 4. Quantity

 Mention how many products you are offering.
-Indicate the quantity in units, litres or some other measure.
+Indicate the quantity in units, litres, or some other measure.

 5. Additional documents needed

-Applying for and sending required documents also costs money.
+Applying for and sending the required documents also costs money.
 These costs increase your price and are part of the process of working out your cost price when exporting goods.
 As such, you have to include them in your quotation.
 Within the EU, an invoice, packing slip, and transportation document are usually enough.
 If you do business outside the EU, you will usually need additional documents.

 6. HS code